A road through Badlands National Park

 Shenandoah National Park

 Shenandoah National Park is the go-to national park for fall colors in the south.
-It’s also a convenient national park to visit when you’re short on time.
-Located in Virginia, adjacent to Interstate-81, with some planning, you can hop on and drive what you have time for and then jump back on the interstate.
+It’s also a convenient park to visit when you’re short on time.
+Located in Virginia, adjacent to Interstate 81, with a little planning, you can hop on the parkway, drive a bit and then jump back on the interstate.

-The scenic drive through the park is Skyline Drive.
-The road actually sits on top of the Blue Ridge Mountains so everywhere you look are gorgeous views of the surrounding mountains and valleys below.
+Skyline Drive — the scenic route through the park sits on top of the Blue Ridge Mountains.
+Everywhere you look are gorgeous panoramic views of the surrounding mountains and valleys below.

-Skyline Drive starts at Rockfish Gap off of I-64.
-(This is also the northern starting point of the Blue Ridge Parkway).
-You could enter the drive here and then exit at Luray, Virginia if you’re really short on time.
-Or to drive the entire parkway continue on to Front Royal, Virginia.
+From the south, enter the parkway at Rockfish Gap off of I-64.
+(This is also the northern starting point of the Blue Ridge Parkway) and exit at Luray, Virginia if you’re really short on time.
+Or to drive the entire parkway, continue to Front Royal, Virginia.
 From there you can easily access the interstate again.

-There are plentiful turnouts and overlooks all along Skyline Drive.
+There are so many turnouts and overlooks all along the drive.
 A couple of my favorites are The Points, Big Meadows and Little Devils Stairs areas.
-The drive is open all year, weather and construction permitting.

 Sunset Crater Volcano National Monument

-If volcanoes, cinder cones and lava are your thing, then Sunset Crater Volcano National Monument near Flagstaff, AZ on Interstate 40 park is definitely for you.
+If volcanoes, cinder cones and lava are your thing, then Sunset Crater Volcano National Monument near Flagstaff, AZ on Interstate 40 park is definitely the national park for you.

-Visitors can see those landscape changes first hand on several short hikes and loop trails in the park.
-One of my favorites is the Lava Flow Trail that takes visitors across a lava field on a paved walkway.
+You can see the landscape changes first hand on several of the short hikes and loop trails in the park.
+My favorite is the Lava Flow Trail that guides you through the lava field on a paved walkway.
 There are plenty of other short trails suitable for a day or even a half day of exploring.

 Flagstaff has a few other park units, like Walnut Canyon National Monument and Wupatki National Monument nearby.
 And it makes a great base for exploring Sedona or a good stopping over point to spend the night on an I-40 road trip.